Love Earth Now: Not-Fit-For-Print Edition

 Turns out that fucking phone book is good for something after all.

-Geologist, environmental law attorney, small biz owner, Modern Day Priestess, creative nonfiction writer, wife and mother…this wealth of experiences affords me an integrated perspective of our place in the Universe, our purpose in being, and our relationship with our Mother Earth.
-My Soul Purpose is to experience and engender a more conscious and loving relationship with Mother Earth and with my fellow Spaceship Earth travelling companions.
-I write creative nonfiction essays to document and share my experiences on this playground for Earth Children in the hope that my words may be of comfort or inspiration for anyone else who’s standing up to their own bullies.
+Geologist, environmental law attorney, small biz owner, Modern Day Priestess, creative nonfiction writer, wife, mother…this wealth of experiences affords me an integrated perspective of our place in the Universe, our purpose in being, and our relationship with our Mother Earth.
+I write creative nonfiction essays to share my experiences fumbling along the fine line between Earth-mindfulness and eco-madness, in the hope that my words may be of inspiration for anyone else who’s stumbling along the path of more conscientious living.

 Our culture faces serious challenges on so many levels.
 This is no time for playing small.
 I create, support and facilitate personally empowering, spiritually uplifting and consciously creative experiences that reconnect us with the Truth and Divinity of who we really are, to inspire, propel and guide us in our Life Work.